 What are the benefits of TBZ?

-- According to a recent survey of college students, roughly 80 percent of students preferred using a digital device for school work activities compared with just working with printed materials.
+- Better: According to a recent survey of college students, roughly 80 percent of students preferred using a digital device for school work activities compared with just working with printed materials.

 What kind of device do I need to access digital materials at Jackson College?